damoun/iot-temp/README.md

 ## Upload

+On every upload, you need to put the ESP8266 in upload mode by pressing the GPIO0 button and the reset button.
+The LED should be red.
 To upload the compiled program to the ESP8266, use the following command :
 ```
 platformio run --target upload